LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_data_model.rst

 that the constituent :ref:`Topology` of the mesh is *implicit*.
 This enables a convenient way for computing the :ref:`Connectivity` information automatically without the need to store this information explicitly.
-For example, a 2D cell located at :math:`C=(i,j)`, will always have four face neighbors given by the following indices:
+For example, an interior (i.e., not a at the boundary) 2D cell located at :math:`C=(i,j)`, will always have four face neighbors given by the following indices:

 * :math:`N_0=(i-1,j)`,
 * :math:`N_1=(i+1,j)`,